 So, why not enjoy two carnivals in one year?
 Punta del Este in January, followed by Rio in February.
 You can then completely forget that it is winter.

 If you still want to feel cold, just somewhere else, then Whistler, a Canadian ski resort town, might be for you.

 Whistler is thought, arguably, to be one of the world’s best ski resorts.
 It is just a matter of 90 minutes from Vancouver, during which time you will take one of the world’s most scenic drives.
 We are talking the Sea to Sky Highway here.

-Whistler offers consistent snow, the best ski school, and the most North American of trails possible.
+Whistler offers consistent snow, the best ski school, great golf courses such as the big sky golf, and the most North American of trails possible.
 Alongside this comes a world-class shopping experience and dining opportunities.
 Then don’t forget to look out for the wild bears that are home to this region.
 They will provide the topic of conversation for back home.

 In conclusion, we have four winter breaks here, with three of them promising some summer-like sun.
 The Canadian option is about making the most of winter-like temperatures and conditions in terms of the skiing opportunities possible.
 It is not just about skiing, however, there is much more to enjoy besides.